GuoxiaoLiu/FlashTimingSCA/README.md

-# Flash/Cache Timing Attack Demo (STM32F407 S-box vs RP2350 T-table)
+# Flash Timing Attack Demo

 This repository contains two AES implementations on different MCUs and scripts/data for timing side-channel experiments: